StochSS/stochss-compute/README.md

 # Instantiate a new instance of the model.
 model = ToggleSwitch()

-# Run the model on a stochss-remote server instance running on localhost.
+# Run the model on a stochss-compute server instance running on localhost.
 results = RemoteSimulation.on(ComputeServer("127.0.0.1", port=1234).with_model(model).run()

 # Plot the results.